Shreekant-04/DigiWell/README.md

 ## Components

+# Layout
-**Layout** - File: src/Layout.jsx - Description: Defines the main layout of the application, including conditional rendering of the Header and Footer components based on the route.
+   -  File: src/Layout.jsx - Description: Defines the main layout of the application, including conditional rendering of the Header and Footer components based on the route.

+# Homepage
-**Homepage** - File: src/Components/Homepage.jsx - Description: The landing page of the application, containing several frames that introduce the app's features and testimonials.
+   - File: src/Components/Homepage.jsx - Description: The landing page of the application, containing several frames that introduce the app's features and testimonials.

+#Header and Footer
-**Header and Footer** - Files: src/Components/Header.jsx, src/Components/Footer.jsx - Description: The navigation bar and footer for the application.
+   - Files: src/Components/Header.jsx, src/Components/Footer.jsx - Description: The navigation bar and footer for the application.

+#Authentication
-**Authentication** - Files: src/Components/Login.jsx, src/Components/SignUp.jsx - Description: Components for user login and signup functionality.
+   - Files: src/Components/Login.jsx, src/Components/SignUp.jsx - Description: Components for user login and signup functionality.

+#Dashboard
-**Dashboard** - File: src/Components/Dashboard.jsx - Description: The main dashboard for logged-in users, with additional nested routes for features like Community.
+   - File: src/Components/Dashboard.jsx - Description: The main dashboard for logged-in users, with additional nested routes for features like Community.

 ## Routing